Pyomo/pyomo/pyomo/contrib/pynumero/doc/source/blockalgebra.rst

 The **BlockMatrix** object behaves like **spmatrix** from Scipy.
 Similarly like the **BlockVector** follows the syntax of **numpy.ndarray**, the **BlockMatrix** uses the same syntax of **scipy.sparse**.
 Users can think of **BlockMatrix** as an object that stacks together submatrices.
 These submatrices can be objects from **scipy.sparse** (e.g. **coo_matrix**, **csr_matrix** and **csc_matrix**.) or other BlockMatrices.
 The following block of code demonstrates some functionality

 .. code-block:: python

+	# This code is available in pyomo.contrib.pynumero.examples
+	# to run the code go to the examples directory
+	# python block_matrix_example.py
 	from pyomo.contrib.pynumero.sparse import BlockMatrix
 	from scipy.sparse import coo_matrix
 	import numpy as np